Late Clinical Presentation of Prosthesis-Patient Mismatch Following Transcatheter Aortic Valve Replacement.

 prosthesis-patient mismatch; prosthetic valve stenosis; transcatheter aortic valve replacement (TAVR); valvular thrombosis; ventricular remodeling

 Prosthesis-patient mismatch (PPM) is relatively common after aortic valve replacement (AVR) and generally is associated with reduced regression of left ventricular (LV) mass.
 PPM after valve-in-valve transcatheter aortic valve replacement (TAVR) was reported to be 38%.
 PPM generally is manifested clinically by dyspnea and echocardiographically by high transvalvular gradients.
 In this E-Challenge, the authors will review a case of a late clinical presentation of PPM 1-year following a valve-in-valve TAVR.

 Kagemoto, Yoko; Weintraub, Andrew; Pandian, Natesa G; Rastegar, Hassan; Halin, Neil; and Cobey, Frederick C, "Late Clinical Presentation of Prosthesis-Patient Mismatch Following Transcatheter Aortic Valve Replacement."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 325.